-How to drive Vespa - iconic italian scooter in RomeHow to peek through the Knights of Malta keyhole in RomeHow to visit the Colosseum in RomeHow to see the illusion of St. Peter's dome in RomeHow to admire Rome from the Aventine Hill in RomeHow to take an Oculus selfie in RomeHow to touch the Mouth of Truth in Rome
+How to drive Vespa - iconic italian scooter in RomeHow to peek through the Knights of Malta keyhole in RomeHow to visit the Colosseum in RomeHow to see the illusion of St. Peter's dome in RomeHow to climb to the roof of the Altar of the Fatherland in RomeHow to admire Rome from the Aventine Hill in RomeHow to walk through the orange garden in Rome

 Fontana del Moro is an impressive sculptural composition that once underwent changes, but kept its majesty and significance.